You have 6 kids ??

 In a blink of an eye, the 5 older children have finished their PSLE, and the 2 older girls are already in University.
 Despite Singapore’s pressure cooker education system, I chose not to succumb to the academic rat race and instead focused on developing their skill sets and guiding them to find their passions and purpose.
 They hardly had any tuition except in the P6 year, and don’t do any extra assessment books at home, are not coached by either of us parents (so we don’t go mad), and they play at the playground every day (so they don’t go mad).

 In my blog, I share about common parenting topics such as education, discipline, family life, food, fun and the motherhood journey.
 Both the good, and the bad.
-There are enough “perfect” blogs out there, but sometimes we need to hear that parenting is messy business and we are not the only ones facing struggles.
+There are enough “perfect” blogs out there, but sometimes we need to hear that parenting is messy business and we are not the only ones struggling.
 Many are muddling their way through the same challenges, and I hope to let other parents know that hey, you are not alone, and no, you have not failed as a parent.
 Take a deep breath, re-centre, and know that you can do this.

 Parenting is one of the toughest, if not the single most difficult job, you will ever undertake.